hkilian/cryptolens/README.md

 # Crypto Scout
-Command line tool to check the prices and charts of crypto coins and a crypto portfolio.
+Command line tool to check the prices of crypto coins and crypto portfolios.